 The couple were married in 1991 and have two teenage daughters, Kendall and Kylie, who appear on the Kardashian reality TV programs.

 "We are living separately and we are much happier this way," the Jenners told E! in a statement.

 Kris Jenner's office did not immediately respond to a message seeking comment.

-Kris Jenner, 57, whose Fox TV talk show "Kris" is awaiting word on its renewal after a six-week trial run in the summer, is the mother of Kourtney, Kim and Khloe Kardashian, the three sisters who lead the E! reality series "Keeping Up with the Kardashians," and also star in spin-off shows.
+Kris Jenner, 57, whose Fox TV talk show "Kris" was not renewed after a six-week trial run in the summer, is the mother of Kourtney, Kim and Khloe Kardashian, the three sisters who lead the E! reality series "Keeping Up with the Kardashians," and also star in spin-off shows.